 So I visited the ENT and the doctor prescribed inhalations thinking that everything could be related to hot weather, cold drinks and air conditioning.
-After a month when my condition did not improve I was visiting the ENT in Pilsen on the recommendation of my friends where they found that the vocal cords and the neck were okay and the problem would be somewhere else and sent me to the hospital for a CT scan.
+After a month when my condition did not improve I was visiting the ENT on the recommendation of my friends where they found that the vocal cords and the neck were okay and the problem would be somewhere else and sent me to the hospital for a CT scan.
 This exam turned my life 360 degrees.
 They found a tumor in the thymus (the anterior mediastima tumor) that started pushing the vocal nerve and the left vocal cord was completely paralyzed hence the loss of voice.

 I underwent a tumor surgery that found that a 5x5cm tumor could not be operated due to an enlargement in aorta and only a biopsy was done to determine the type of tumor.
 After the analysis the tumor was found to be intermediate differentiated thymic carcinoma and I was offered oncological treatment.
 Due to the "rarity" of this type of tumor I received one of the most aggressive treatments, namely CBDCA + paclitaxel.
 The treatment should consist two doses of chemotherapy every three weeks but everything was different and maybe thanks to Penoxal.